 However, that article doesn’t correctly state what Banana Manju is.
 Instead, it includes a paragraph concerning Tokyo Banana.

 I was wondering why and looked up バナナ饅頭 on Japanese Wikipedia.

 As a result, I found that the famous Tokyo sweet, Tokyo Banana (東京ばな奈), is very similar to the original.

 So what exactly is Banana Manju?

 Banana Manju (バナナ饅頭)

-The original Banana Manju cake shown above is made from wheat flour and hen’s egg, flavored with banana essence and filled with sweetened white bean paste.
+The original cake is made from wheat flour and hen’s egg, flavored with banana essence, and filled with sweetened white bean paste.

-In the early 1900s, in Japan, bananas were very expensive and difficult to obtain for the common people, so the Yonekura Shoten invented its Banana Manju using banana essence to enable them to easily enjoy the taste of bananas.
+In the early 1900s, bananas were very expensive in Japan and difficult to obtain for the commoner.

 So in order to enable everyone to enjoy the taste of bananas, the Shoten invented the confection Banana Manju using banana essence.